niHonkage/DocsLearning/en/guides/knowledge-base/maintain-dataset-via-api.md

 ### Advantages of Using Dataset API

-* Synchronize your data system with Dify datasets to create powerful workflows.
+* Synchronize your data system with Fusionworks datasets to create powerful workflows.
 * Provide dataset list, document list, and detail queries to facilitate building your own data management page.
 * Support both plain text and file uploads and updates for documents, and support batch addition and modification at the segment level to streamline your synchronization process.
-* Reduce the time spent on manual document processing and synchronization, enhancing your visibility into Dify's software and services.
+* Reduce the time spent on manual document processing and synchronization, enhancing your visibility into Fusionworks's software and services.

 ### How to Use

 Navigate to the dataset page, and you can switch to the **API** page from the left navigation.
-On this page, you can view the dataset API documentation provided by Dify and manage the credentials for accessing the dataset API in **API Keys**.
+On this page, you can view the dataset API documentation provided by Fusionworks and manage the credentials for accessing the dataset API in **API Keys**.

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/dataset-api-token.png" alt=""><figcaption><p>Knowledge API Document</p></figcaption></figure>